tnowak22/e50/rpi/README.md

     pip3 install RPi.GPIO paramiko

 The `RPi.GPIO` library will allow us to control the motor using the Raspberry Pi's general purpose input output pins.
 This will be used to interface with the motor driver.
 The `paramiko` library includes a ssh client that can be built directly into any script.
-This will be used to execute a script on the Raspberry Pi when we advance the receive antenna after collecting data.&#x20;
+This will be used to execute a script on the Raspberry Pi when we want to advance the receive antenna after collecting data.&#x20;